Shining bronze cuckoo

-The shining bronze cuckoo (Chalcites lucidus) is a species of cuckoo in the family Cuculidae, found in Australia, Indonesia, New Caledonia, New Zealand, Papua New Guinea, Solomon Islands, and Vanuatu.
+The shining bronze cuckoo or pīpīwharauroa (Chalcites lucidus) is a species of cuckoo in the family Cuculidae, found in Australia, Indonesia, New Caledonia, New Zealand, Papua New Guinea, Solomon Islands, and Vanuatu.
 It was formerly placed in the genus Chrysococcyx.

 It is a very small cuckoo, being only 13 to 18 cm in length, and parasitises chiefly dome-shaped nests of various Gerygone species, having a range that largely corresponds with the distribution of that genus.
 It may also parasitise other Acanthizidae species, and is also the most southerly ranging brood parasitic bird species in the world, extending to at least 46°S in New Zealand.

 Description

 Hard to spot and easier to hear, the shining bronze cuckoo is 13–18 cm in overall length, has a wingspan of 25–32 cm and weighs around 25 g.
 It is slightly larger than Horsfield's bronze cuckoo (Chalcites basalis).
 It has metallic golden or coppery green upperparts and white cheeks and underparts barred with dark green.
 The female is similar with a more purplish sheen to the crown and nape and bronzer-tinged barring on the belly.
 The bill is black and the feet are black with yellow undersides.